Contextual Bandits with Stage-wise Constraints: Constraint Relaxation: From High Probability to Expectation

 In the next experiment, presented in Figure~\ref{fig:constrained_bandits4}, we consider a $K=4$-armed bandit problem in which the reward and cost distributions of the arms are Bernoulli with means $\bar r=(0.1,0.2,0.4,0.7)$ and $\bar c =(0,0.4,0.5,0.2)$.
 Arm~1 is the safe arm with the expected cost $\bar c_1=0$.
 We gradually reduce the constraint threshold $\tau$, and as a result, the {\em safety gap} $\tau - \bar{c}_1$, and show the regret {\em (left)}, cost {\em (middle)}, and reward {\em (right)} evolution of OPB.
 The cost and reward of OPB are in blue and the optimal cost and reward are in red.
 All results are averaged over $10$ runs and the shade is the $\pm 0.5$ standard deviation around the regret.

 Figure \ref{fig:constrained_bandits4} shows that the regret of OPB grows as we reduce $\tau$, and as a result the safety gap {\em (left)}.
 This is in support of our theories that identified the safety gap as the complexity of this constrained bandit problem.
 The results also indicate that the algorithm is successful in satisfying the constraint {\em (middle)} and in reaching the optimal reward/performance {\em (right)}.
 In the bottom three plots of Figure~\ref{fig:constrained_bandits4}, the cost of the best arm (Arm~4) is equal to the constraint threshold $\tau=0.2$.
 Thus, the cost of the optimal policy {\em (red)} and the constraint threshold {\em (black)} overlap in the cost evolution {\em (middle)} sub-figure.
-In Figure~\ref{fig:constrained_bandits3} in Appendix~\ref{section::expectation_constraints} more experiments with the same $4$-armed bandit problem instance can be found where we set $\tau = 0.5, 0.6$.
+In Figure~\ref{fig:constrained_bandits3} in Appendix~\ref{section::expectation_constraints}, we report more experiments with the same $4$-armed bandit problem instance with constraint threshold values $\tau = 0.5$ and $0.6$.
 Using these intermediate threshold values we provide further support to our results showing the the safety gap governs the complexity in this constrained bandit problem.